ReviversMC/the-mod-index/README.md

 GET /mods/{modLoader}/{modName}.json
 Parameters:

 - modLoader: The mod loader of a mod.
-E.g. for an identifier "bricks:fakemod:fakehash", the modLoader would be "bricks"
+E.g. for an identifier "bricks:fake_mod:fake_short_hash", the modLoader would be " bricks"
 - modName: The name of the mod as found in the index.
-E.g. for an identifier "bricks:fakemod:fakehash", the modLoader would be "fakemod"
+E.g. for an identifier "bricks:fake_mod:fake_short_hash", the modLoader would be "fake_mod"

 Response: